PyxelM/alucinara/content/lore/morellic/morellic-history.md

 This was a success, initially; the Lantâna built a new settlement more inland and downstream from the ruins of Endîrun to the west, known as New Endîrun.
 There, berries and fruit were abundant in the debuted jungle, and many of the other Mora clans moved in, forsaking their nomadic lifestyles.

-In addition, diplomacy was prosperous, and the Mora minikin grew friendly with neighbouring tribes such as the Oyhólïru.
+In addition, diplomacy was prosperous, and the Mora minikin grew friendly with neighbouring tribes such as the Oyhôlïru.
 ### The Famine
 Despite the Lantâna's efforts, the tides of fate rolled in, and the famine came after a decade of prosper.
 The produce of the trees grew sour; a direct effort from [The Mother Tree](deities/mother-tree.md) to punish the Lantâna for preparing with such violence.

 The total population of the Mora halved as the famine took over the north, and morale was low.
 The climate grew cold, the soil infertile, and political tension was rife.
 It was at this point that the surviving Djerâya minikin attempted to take over the Lantâna once more.
-## The Yu'áha
+## The Yu'aha
-Following the loss over the Erücâs, the surviving Djerâya fled to begin sowing seeds of hatred and discrimination against the Lantâna and sympathetic Mora in the neighbouring nation of the Yu'áha tribe to the west.
+Following the loss over the Erücâs, the surviving Djerâya fled to begin sowing seeds of hatred and discrimination against the Lantâna and sympathetic Mora in the neighbouring nation of the Yu'aha tribe to the west.

-Motivated by racism and jealousy, the Yu'áha, led by the patriarch Ero'u and his vizier Aravên (Ferna's daughter, the new Djerâya matriarch), passed east over the river Koyôts against the Lantâna.
+Motivated by racism and jealousy, the Yu'aha, led by the patriarch Ero'u and his vizier Aravên (Ferna's grand-daughter, the new Djerâya matriarch), passed east over the river Koyhots against the Lantâna.
 ### The Weakening of the Lantâna
-The Yu'áha didn't take to raiding cities such as New Endîrun, but rather began to attack the outskirts the Lantâna's territory.
+The Yu'aha didn't take to raiding cities such as New Endîrun, but rather began to attack the outskirts the Lantâna's territory.
 These settlements were the nation's main source of food, especially those built on the Erücâs.

-The Yu'áha, taking over these settlements, began to over-tax the Lantâna farmers and control trade in, out and through the nation.
-This greatly weakened the Lantâna, and made them dependent on the hostile Yu'áha for the little food in the area left.
+The Yu'aha, taking over these settlements, began to over-tax the Lantâna farmers and control trade in, out and through the nation.
+This greatly weakened the Lantâna, and made them dependent on the hostile Yu'aha for the little food in the area left.
 ### Aravên's Plans
 Unbeknownst to Ero'u, his vizier Aravên was rounding the Djerâya and their mercenaries against the Lantâna, with the intent to attack New Endîrun and genocide the Lantâna in their weakened state.

-While the Yu'áha were concerned with oppressing and virtually enslaving the Lantâna, the Djerâya were concerned with complete annihilation - a prospect unappealing to the Yu'áha.
+While the Yu'aha were concerned with oppressing and virtually enslaving the Lantâna, the Djerâya were concerned with complete annihilation - a prospect unappealing to the Yu'aha.

-This was discovered by the Lantâna-sympathetic supreme priest of the Yu'áha, Rwénedh the Blind, whom was 1 quarter Lantâna.
-He, in secret, told the Lantâna matriarch Wírildh II (daughter of the previous) of the Djerâya's plans.
+This was discovered by the Lantâna-sympathetic supreme priest of the Yu'aha, Rwenedh the Blind, whom was 1 quarter Lantâna.
+He, in secret, told the Lantâna matriarch Viga II (grand-daughter of Wirîldh) of the Djerâya's plans.
-### Lantâna-Oyhólïru League
+### Lantâna-Oyhôlïru League
-Upon hearing of this, the Lantâna proposed a military alliance with the Oyhólïru in order to fight the Djerâya upon the dawn of their genocidal campaign, which was accepted.
+Upon hearing of this, the Lantâna proposed a military alliance with the Oyhôlïru in order to fight the Djerâya upon the dawn of their genocidal campaign, which was accepted.

-Letting the Djerâya continue in their plans, they waited for a direct attack, while massing an army of Oyhólïru soldiers and Lantâna commanders.
-While the famine was chipping away at the Lantâna, the Oyhólïru territory was still abundant in food, allowing the Djerâya to remain.
+Letting the Djerâya continue in their plans, they waited for a direct attack, while massing an army of Oyhôlïru soldiers and Lantâna commanders.
+While the famine was chipping away at the Lantâna, the Oyhôlïru territory was still abundant in food, allowing the Djerâya to remain.
 ### Seige of New Endîrun
 This direct attack came in the Siege of New Endîrun.
-Blindsided, the Yu'áha provided no support, and in fact executed every Djerâya official in power.
+Blindsided, the Yu'aha provided no support, and in fact executed every Djerâya official in power.
 Aravên and her generals were the only Djerâya nobles in power at this point, but their fiery hatred proved them unaffected by the response to their betrayal.

 In the battle, the walls were broken down and trade routes disrupted.
 The League was able to hold off the Djerâya for a while, but the Lantâna eventually surrendered and fled the city in search of refuge.
 ## Migration of the Lantâna